-Created in 2006, the Health Chair aims to rethink public health and its transformations from a transversal, multidisciplinary approach, addressing topics such as regulation of the health care system, organisation of health care services, and consideration of health in all public policies.
+Created in 2006, now directed by Daniel Benamouzig, sociologist and research director at the CNRS at the Center for Sociology of Organizations, the Health Chair aims to rethink public health and its transformations from a transversal, multidisciplinary approach, addressing topics such as regulation of the health care system, organisation of health care services, and consideration of health in all public policies.
 Backed by the CSO, the Health Chair is led by Daniel Benamouzig.

 SASE (Society for the Advancement of Socio-Economics)